billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : A higher EER indicates a better energy efficiency.

 Power Usage Effectiveness (PUE):
-: Refer to the metric used to measure data center energy efficiency.
+: Refer to the metric used to measure the energy efficiency of an infrastructure.
 : This metric is calculated as the ratio between the total energy consumed by an infrastructure and the energy needed for a network element/component.

 Network Level Energy Efficiency (NLEE):
-:  Denotes the Energy Efficiency of an entire network or a subset part of it.
+:  Denotes the Energy Efficiency of an entire network or a subset part of it (e.g., access network).

 Device Level Energy Efficiency (DLEE):
 :  Denotes the Energy Efficiency of a network element.
-It can be used, e.g., to compare network elements providing the same functionality.
+It can be used, e.g., to compare network elements providing the same functionality or a target to optiize the configuration of a a network element.

 Component Level Energy Efficiency (CLEE):
 : Denotes the Energy Efficiency of a component of a network element.
-It can be used in the design, development, and manufacturing of energy efficient equipment.
+It can be used in the design, development, and manufacturing of energy efficient a network elements.
 : Is useful to evaluate the energy efficiency performance of individual components of a network element.
 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

-# Energy Efficiency Metrics and Measurement Methods
+# Sample Energy Efficiency Metrics and Measurement Methods

+This section lists some metrics that are adopted by other SDOs.

+> DISCUSS: Should we maintian this section?

-Metrics for DSLAM, MSAN, GPON, and GEPON equipment:
+## Metrics for DSLAM, MSAN, GPON, and GEPON Equipment

 Equipment with line cards working at different profiles/states are characterized with different metric values for each specific profile/state.

                           Pport = Peq/Nports[W/port]

-Where Peq is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.
+Where 'Peq' is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.

-Metric for wireless access technologies:
+## Metric for Wireless Access Technologies

-The proposed energy efficiency metric at RF (Radio-Frequency) unit level is
+The energy efficiency metric at Radio Frequency (RF) unit level is as follows:

                          EErfu = Eoutput/Erfu

+Where:

-Where Eoutput is daily RF output energy consumption [Wh] under different load Erfu is daily RF units energy consumption [Wh] under different load.
+* 'Eoutput' is daily RF output energy consumption [Wh] under different load.
+* 'Erfu' is daily RF units energy consumption [Wh] under different load.

-Metric for routers and Ethernet switches:
+## Metrics for Routers and Ethernet Switches

-The proposed metric for router and Ethernet switches is
+The metric for routers and Ethernet switches is as follows:

                         EER = Ti/Pw [Mbit/s/W]

-Where Ti is weighted throughput, Pw is weighted power (energy consumption rate).
+Where 'Ti' is weighted throughput, 'Pw' is weighted power (energy consumption rate).
 The formula is defined in {{L.1310}}.

                         Ti = a*Tu1 + b*Tu2 + c*Tu3
                         Pw = a*Pu1 + b*Pu2 + c*Pu3

+Where:

-where (a, b, c) is the relative weight at different usage percentage, a+b+c=1
+* 'a'/'b'/'c' are the relative weight at different usage percentage with  `a+b+c=1`.

-(Pu1, Pu2, Pu3) is the power at different usage percentage
+* 'Pu1'/'Pu2'/'Pu3' are the power at different usage percentage.

-(Tu1, Tu2, Tu3) is the throughput at different usage percentage
+* 'Tu1'/'Tu2'/'Tu3' are the throughput at different usage percentage.

-Metrics for small network devices:
+## Metrics for Small Network Devices

-The metrics adopted for small networking devices intended for home/domestic or small office use is
+A metric for small networking devices intended for home/domestic or small office use is as follows:

                         EER = (0.35T_idle+0.5T_lowpower+0.15T_Maximum)/(0.35P_idle+0.5P_lowpower+0.15P_maximum) [Mbit/s/W]

+Where:

-Where throughput is maximum non-drop data rate between ingress/egress ports.
+* Throughput is maximum non-drop data rate between ingress/egress ports.
-Line rate/speed is maximum possible number of transmitted/received bits.
+* Line rate/speed is maximum possible number of transmitted/received bits.
-Power shall be averaged over 5 minutes, taking measurements every 30 seconds.
+* Power shall be averaged over 5 minutes, taking measurements every 30 seconds.
-0.35, 0.5, and 0.15 are relative weights examples as defined in {{L.1310}}.
+* 0.35, 0.5, and 0.15 are relative weights examples as defined in {{L.1310}}.

-Metric for power equipment:
+## Metric for Power Equipment

                                δ = Po/Pi

+Where:

+* 'Po' is output power.
-Where Po is output power, Pi is input power.
-This energy efficiency value is measured or calculated from the testing data over specified time period.
+* 'Pi' is input power.

+This energy efficiency value is measured or calculated from the testing data over a given time period.

-Metric for cooling equipment
+## Metric for Cooling Equipment

                               η = Qt/Pi

+Where:

-Where η is the energy efficiency of the air conditioner Pi is the input power, Qt is the sum of the sensible cooling capacity and the latent cooling capacity.
+* 'η' is the energy efficiency of the air conditioner.
+* 'Pi' is the input power.
+* 'Qt' is the sum of the sensible cooling capacity and the latent cooling capacity.

 # Security Considerations